 - Turn off the gas supply at the isolation valve on the appliance.
-Ensure the appliance is cold. - Remove the fret and the trim-put in a suitable location where they cannot be damaged or scratched in anyway. - Remove the glass panel (refer to earlier pages in these instructions). - Remove the fuel effect components put in a suitable location where they cannot be damaged. - Disconnect the gas supply from the restrictor elbow. - Disconnect the pushrod retaining screw from the top of the rod.
-See picture below. - Remove the screws securing the burner tray to the firebox as detailed in the diagram. - Re-assemble the tray in the reverse order.
+Ensure the appliance is cold. - Remove the fret and the trim-put in a suitable location where they cannot be damaged or scratched in anyway. - Remove the fuel effect components put in a suitable location where they cannot be damaged. - Disconnect the gas supply from the restrictor elbow. - Slide Control models only: Disconnect the pushrod retaining screw from the top of the rod. - Remove the screws securing the burner tray to the firebox as detailed in the diagram. - Re-assemble the tray in the reverse order.